-Hyped as the “final chapter” in a trilogy, “Scream 3” is a crafty and well-crafted wrap-up that really does bring a satisfying sense of closure to the franchise.
-It should be noted that director Wes Craven found a way to extend another franchise by making one more “New Nightmare" after the deceptively titled “Freddy’s Dead: The Final Nightmare” (1991).
+Hyped as the “final chapter” in a spoofy-spooky trilogy, “Scream 3” is a crafty and well-crafted wrap-up that really does bring a satisfying sense of closure to the franchise.
+Of course, it should be noted that director Wes Craven found a way to extend another franchise by making one more “New Nightmare” (1994) after the deceptively titled “Freddy’s Dead: The Final Nightmare” (1991).
 It should also be noted that, in the extremely likely event that “Scream 3” scores as well at the box office as its two phenomenally successful predecessors, audiences might not have seen the last of the knife-wielding bogeyman in the Edvard Munch–style Halloween mask.

 Much like “Scream” and “Scream 2,” the third installment slices and dices slasher-movie cliches with a serrated edge of self-reflexive satire.
 Most of the action revolves around the filming of — wink-wink, nudge-nudge — “Stab 3,” the second sequel to a pic based on the “real-life” events of the first “Scream.”
 A running gag involves repeated warnings to expect the unexpected because the last chapter in a trilogy always breaks the rules.
 To underscore that point, “Scream 3” begins by disposing of a prominent survivor from the first two pics.
 It’s a cheeky touch, easily the most audacious thing in the scenario.

 Sidney Prescott (Neve Campbell), the franchise’s amazingly resourceful heroine, is reintroduced as a veritable hermit, living in an isolated rural area far from her hometown of Woodsboro.
 Understandably paranoid after her past experiences with masked murderers, she remains out of the loop throughout the first hour or so as pic focuses on the killings of “Stab 3” cast members.